ibm-redhat-examples/spring-music/Steps-to-container.md

 ```
 You can now publish your cont

+## Using Quay.io

+You can now publish your container image at a public container registry, such as Quay.io.
+Red Hat allows you to do so when use UBI.

+After you create the php-ubi repository on your Quay.io personal account, you will be able to do:

+$ sudo podman login -u "youraccount" quay.io
+Password:
+Login Succeeded!
+$ sudo podman tag localhost/php-ubi quay.io/youraccount/php-ubi
+$ sudo podman push quay.io/youraccount/php-ubi
+...
+Writing manifest to image destination
+Storing signatures
+You can find mine at quay.io/flozanorht/php-ubi.

+How minimal is minimal?

 ## Building Locally

 This project requires Java 8 to compile.
 It will not compile with Java 9 or later.